Willie Carr: Coventry City

 The midfielder had joined Coventry in 1967 as an apprentice debuting as a substitute against Arsenal that year.
-Along with Ernie Hunt and the likes of Neil Martin and Dennis Mortimer he was part of the Coventry side that achieved the club's highest ever league finish – sixth in 1970, meriting a place in the UEFA Europa League the season after.
+Along with Ernie Hunt and the likes of Neil Martin and Dennis Mortimer he was part of the Coventry side that achieved the club's highest ever league finish – sixth in 1970, meriting a place in the 1970–71 Inter-Cities Fairs Cup the season after.
 He is famed for the donkey kick goal scored for Coventry City against Everton in October 1970.
 He took a free kick by gripping the ball between his ankles and flicking it up for Ernie Hunt to volley home.
 The move gained widespread fame as the match was televised on Match of the Day, and moved the authorities to ban the technique at the end of the season.

 Carr struggled with a knee injury (suffered against Liverpool in April 1973), before leaving for £80,000 in March 1975.
 He scored 37 goals in 292 games in all competitions for the Sky Blues.